History of Fulham Cemetery

 The Ordnance Survey map of London in 1865 shows Fulham Cemetery in its original size before the extensions of 1874 and 1880, with both Episcopal and Dissenters' chapels.

-The Ordnance Survey map of London in 1897 shows the extension to Munster Road (1874) with a lodge by the gate and two mortuaries, as well as the southward extension (1880).
+The Ordnance Survey map of London in 1897 shows the extension to Munster Road (1874) with a lodge and mortuary by the gate, as well as the southward extension with another mortuary (1880).

 Description of the cemetery from London Parks & Gardens